Irish flag and poster of Taoiseach Leo Varadkar placed on loyalist bonfire

 By Saturday evening, a banner reading “Good Friday Agreement?
 That ship has sailed” had been added to the side of the boat, and a mock copy of the 1998 accord with the words “null and void” printed over it.

-The bonfire, titled “No Irish Sea Border Bonfire”, is due to be lit later following a parade and an address by loyalist activist Jamie Bryson.
+The bonfire, titled “No Irish Sea Border Bonfire”, was lit around 11pm following a parade and an address by loyalist activist Jamie Bryson.

 It also features a banner reading “Moygashel says ‘No’ to Irish Sea border”, referring to the unionist and loyalist communities’ opposition to post-Brexit trading arrangements.